edzaga/sql-course/lectures/week8/lecture31.rst

-Lecture 31 - Graphical Interfaces
+Lecture 31 - Backup and Recovery Services Database
 ---------------------------------

 Every program needs to have some mechanism